Mac Stipanovich: Abraham's Hope III

 Trump made him; Trump could break him.

-Or the war in Ukraine could develop in ways that would rally the nation to the flag and to commander in chief Biden as has traditionally been the case in times of war, with the beneficial effects cascading down the ballot as far as Florida.
+Or the war in Ukraine could develop in ways that would rally the nation to the flag and to Commander in Chief Joe Biden as has traditionally been the case in times of war, with the beneficial effects cascading down the ballot as far as Florida.

 Tater and his crew obviously sense this particular risk, as evidenced by their refusal to go all-in against Putin and all-out for Ukraine in what is turning out to be an epic struggle of good against evil.
 Instead, they are hemming and hawing, trying to gauge the ultimate direction in which the wind is going to blow and how hard.